montoyamoraga/tiny-trainable-instruments/docs/contributing.md

 git commit -m "your comment"
 ```

-6. Push your commit to the cloud
+7. Push your commit to your personal fork on GitHub

 ```bash
 git push
 ```

-7. Open your repository online
+8. Open your repository online

-8. Open a pull request and wait for comments or approval
+9. Open a pull request and wait for comments or approval

 ### For subsequent pull requests: